 Fear of gaining knowledge.
 Once you have the facts on the table, you can no longer pretend that all is perfect, or at least fine – if it is not.
 Let me state very clearly that I am not saying, that all analysis will show serious issues to be dealt with.
 But you do not know before you investigate it.
 The mere fear that something might not be optimal, seems to be enough to inhibit action.

-For me personally, I know this avoidance behavior very well.
-For example, when I have been ‘living the good life’ for too long – I feel that my jeans are tighter, but if I can avoid getting on the scale, I haven’t gained the weight.
+Me personally, I know this avoidance behavior very well.
+For example, when I have been ‘living the good life for too long – I feel that my jeans are tighter, but if I can avoid getting on the scale, I haven’t gained the weight.
 Stupid right…

 This is human nature, in a not very beneficial manifest.

-A recent study shows that people avoid seeking medical care, even when their intuition tells them to do so https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4351276/.
+A study shows that people avoid seeking medical care, even when their intuition tells them to do so.
 Basically, I believe that this behavior, no matter if we are dealing with medical attention or organizational matters, dates back to the same basic fears.

-Our fear of the unknown, and our fear of receiving unwelcome news overwhelms us, and keep us from seeking facts.
+Our fear of the unknown, and our fear of receiving unwelcome news overwhelms us and keeps us from seeking facts.
 Very irrational, and very human.

 Fear of change

-This again also applies for organizations.
+This again also applies to organizations.
 The fear of what follows the diagnosis, the fear of change.
-It seems difficult, unsecure, maybe even still unnecessary.
+It seems difficult, insecure, maybe even still unnecessary.
 It is so much easier to just keep up business as usual.